openBackhaul/NetExplorerProxy/spec/additionalDescription/_WireInterfaceMappings.md

   - `local-id`: *logical-termination-point/layer-protocol/uuid*
   - `timestamp`: the timestamp from when the data was gathered by the cyclic process and written to NEP cache.
 It just needs to be by a single of the services mentioned in this document.
   - `administrative-state`
-  - `original-ltp-name`: related ltp-augment-1-0:ltp-augment-pac/original-ltp-name
+  - `original-ltp-name`: related *ltp-augment-1-0:ltp-augment-pac/original-ltp-name*
-- from wire-interface-configuration:
+- from *wire-interface-configuration*:
   - `interface-name`
   - `fixed-pmd-kind`
-- from wire-interface-status:
+- from *wire-interface-status*:
   - `interface-status`: provide without the substring "wire-interface-2-0:INTERFACE_STATUS_TYPE"
   - `pmd-kind-cur`
-- from wire-interface-capability/supported-pmd-kind-list:
+- from *wire-interface-capability/supported-pmd-kind-list*:
   - `pmd-name`
   - `duplex`: the duplex mode without substring "wire-interface-2-0:DUPLEX_TYPE_"
   - `speed`

-Note that there shall be a single line for each record in wire-interface-capability/supported-pmd-kind-list
+Note that there shall be a single line for each record in *wire-interface-capability/supported-pmd-kind-list*

 See example for 100250001:
 ```